nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # LogiLink User Guide

-LogiLink allows you, as a logistics coordinator, to manage your contacts on your desktop with keyboard commands.
+LogiLink is an all-in-one management tool designed for you, a logistics coordinator/manager, to efficiently manage your contacts<sup>1</sup> and their associated delivery information from your desktop.
+Using only keyboard commands, you can easily add, edit, find, sort, and organize contacts, track delivery details and statuses, archive past transactions (— and much more!).
+<br><sup><small>1</small></sup> <small>"Contacts" referring to either employees or clients.</small>

-If you type fast, you can complete your contact management tasks faster with LogiLink than with mouse-based apps.
+If you type fast, you can complete your contact and delivery management tasks faster with LogiLink than with mouse-based apps.

+Currently, LogiLink is targeted towards a Singaporean userbase, with international support planned for future iterations.

 <!-- * Table of Contents -->
 * [Quick start](#quick-start)